bkarlovitz/personal-site/content/services.md

 ### Retainer

 Would you like to have cloud architecture expertise on-demand?
 You can have me on retainer for a small monthly fee.
-I work with several cloud environments every year, including AWS, Google Cloud Platform, and Microsoft Azure.
-I have seen the good and the ugly.
+I see several cloud environments every year in each major platform -- AWS, Google Cloud Platform, and Microsoft Azure.
+I have experienced the good and the ugly.
 Let's make you one of the goods.